shawntan/schoolwork/CS3245/submission-U0906883L/submission-U000000X/README-U0906883L.txt

 Please initial one of the following statements.

-[ ] I, U000000X, certify that I have followed the CS 3245 Information
-Retrieval class guidelines for homework assignments.
+[X] I, U096883L, certify that I have followed the CS 3245 Information Retrieval class guidelines for homework assignments.
 In particular, I expressly vow that I have followed the Facebook rule in discussing with others in doing the assignment and did not take notes (digital or printed) from the discussions.

-[ ] I, U000000X, did not follow the class rules regarding homework assignment, because of the following reason:
+[ ] I, U096883L, did not follow the class rules regarding homework assignment, because of the following reason:

 <Please fill in>